It is a condition in which people have seizures.

 The following are the most common:

-Damage that occurs to the brain as it develops during the first three months of pregnancy.
+Damage occurs to the brain as it develops during the first three months of pregnancy.

-This can be revealed by modern MRIs and causes many of the difficult-to-control cases in children.
+This can be revealed by modern MRIs and causes many difficult-to-control cases in children.

 Trauma to the skull